ArtmanG/Sprint-Challenge-Authentication/README.md

 ## Minimum Viable Product

-Implement an User Authentication System.
+Implement a User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.

 - [ ] Implement the `register` and `login` functionality inside `/auth/auth-router.js`.
 A `user` has `username` and `password`.
 Both properties are required.
 - [ ] Implement the `authenticate` middleware inside `/auth/authenticate-middleware.js`.